El-Altar/MyFirstApp/README.md

 # MyFirstApp
-Application made by following Android Studio tutorial Commited project only to show people what i've made.
+Application made by following Android Studio tutorial.
+Commited project only to show people what i've made.